 We have chosen to do an Advent Jesse Tree which explores the lineage of Jesus, starting with creation and ending with his birth.
 It is a great way to daily focus in on the true meaning of the season during the advent period.

 One of the great things about the Advent Jesse Tree is that it is very adaptable.
 You can make the devotions as short, simple, creative or fancy as you like.
 You can do crafts, sing songs, practice memory verses or simply unwrap pretty ornaments which point to Jesus.

 There are several books available all with slightly different characters and symbols from Jesus’ family tree.
 We’ve opted for this version as I liked the story book style that seemed more child friendly.

 2. Do an activity advent calendar

 I found this idea over on The Art of Simple, shared it with the Husby and he loved it, as do I!
-Libby was a bit young for an advent calendar this year, but as from next year we will be creating our own advent calendar that daily reveals a family fun activity that will help us celebrate the holiday season together.
+Blossom was a bit young for an advent calendar this year, but as from next year we will be creating our own advent calendar that daily reveals a family fun activity that will help us celebrate the holiday season together.